informatics-isi-edu/ermrestjs/docs/user-docs/input-iframe.md

 This document will cover how to include any third-party tools inside the Chaise's recordedit app.
 In summary, you must add the `input_iframe` property to one of the visible columns.
 Chaise will then display a special input for this visible column.
 Clicking on this input will open a modal to show the third-party tool in an iframe.

 In the following, we will first go over what we expect from the iframe and mention how Chaise and iframe should communicate.
 We then will review the `input_iframe` property that should be added to annotations.
+In the [limitations](#limitations) section, we will go over the limitations and assumptions in the current implementation of this feature.

 ## Iframe communication